awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 1. In the Group Policy Management Editor, choose **Computer Configuration**, **Policies**, **Administrative Templates**, and **PCoIP Session Variables**\.

-1. You can now use this **PCoIP Session Variables** Group Policy object to modify the Group Policy settings that are specific to Workspaces when using PCoIP\.
+1. You can now use this **PCoIP Session Variables** Group Policy object to modify the Group Policy settings that are specific to WorkSpaces when using PCoIP\.
 **Note**
 To allow the user to override your settings, choose **Overridable Administrator Defaults**; otherwise, choose **Not Overridable Administrator Defaults**\.

-### Configure Printer Support for PCoIP<a name="gp_local_printers"></a>
+### Configure printer support for PCoIP<a name="gp_local_printers"></a>

-By default, Workspaces enables Basic remote printing, which offers limited printing capabilities because it uses a generic printer driver on the host side to ensure compatible printing\.
+By default, WorkSpaces enables Basic remote printing, which offers limited printing capabilities because it uses a generic printer driver on the host side to ensure compatible printing\.

 Advanced remote printing for Windows clients lets you use specific features of your printer, such as double\-sided printing, but it requires installation of the matching printer driver on the host side\.